cloudspeech/houdini-talk/short-essay.md

 ### 3. Situation: Microfrontends

-The idea of Microfrontends is to embed apps inside plain old HTML pages.
+The idea of Microfrontends is to embed JavaScript apps inside plain old HTML pages.

 If you do it right, teams can then deploy and maintain those